dinhtuanphan/MachineLearningForTherapies/README.md

 # Machine Learning for Treatment Therapies

-The tasks in this project include the entire data science pipeline:
+## Project Objective
+The final goal of this project is to develop a comprehensive model for Cystic Fibrosis modulators and provide clinical insight into the current therapies.
+In terms of the data science perspective, the project covers the entire data science pipeline/workflow.
+The main tasks include the following steps:

 - Collect physiological datasets from over 100 clinical trials at Johns Hopkins Hospital (we ran over 3 years)
 - Perform data cleansing (peaks/outliers removal, data filtering)